speakeasy-api/speakeasy/docs/validate/README.md

 `speakeasy validate`

-Validate OpenAPI documents + more (coming soon)
+Validate OpenAPI documents

 ## Details

-The "validate" command provides a set of commands for validating OpenAPI docs and more (coming soon).
+The "validate" command provides a set of commands for validating OpenAPI docs and more.

 ## Usage